Costco Customers Overwhelm Stores In Some Cities, Strip Shelves Bare Of Tissues, Sanitizer, Other Goods

 — Jared Aarons (@10NewsAarons) March 2, 2020

 Meanwhile, Americans are getting mixed signals about how to prepare, if at all, for coronavirus.
-For example, even as Hawai’i authorities were telling residents to stock up on goods, Centers for Disease Control (CDC) Director Robert Redfield told Congress that, for now anyway, there’s no need to start stockpiling goods.
+For example, even as Hawaii authorities were telling residents to stock up on goods, Centers for Disease Control (CDC) Director Robert Redfield told Congress that, for now anyway, there’s no need to start stockpiling goods.

 The Trump administration, meanwhile, insists that the threat to Americans from coronavirus is “very low.”
 As Fox News reported on Monday, White House press secretary Stephanie Grisham said that it was President Trump’s “unprecedented” steps that have kept the virus from getting worse here.

 One thing Americans should not be stocking up on, according to health officials, is face masks.
-As previously reported by The Inquisitr, Surgeon General Jerome Adams has warned that face masks are useless against preventing the spread of coronavirus, and that the supply of those masks should be kept for medical workers.
+As previously reported by The Inquisitr, Surgeon General Jerome Adams has warned that face masks are useless against preventing the spread of coronavirus and that the supply of those masks should be kept for medical workers.